dkermer/tutorials/content/posts/Level_of_Measurement.md

 ### Scale & Numeric

 Both these words are often used to refer to any quantitative variable (both Interval and Ratio).
 The statistical software SPSS, for example, uses the the word Scale.
 But, both words have additional meanings that can lead to confusion.
 Interval or Ratio can be answers to the question of what "scale" a variable is measured on.
 Numeric implies that any time numbers are used it is Quantiative.
 However, numbers are often used as codes (shorthand) for Qualitative variables, or have intrinsic cateagorical meaings, such as zip codes representing places.

+### Counts

+Although coutns are a type of Discrete Scale variable, they merit a mention because their distribution is typically non-normal.

 ## Both